 Building A Portfolio— A portfolio is not something you ‘buy’ but a history of the model with different photo shots and tear sheets from jobs.
 You do need basic photos to start.

-Bridal Show –Techniques Includes bridal walk and how to handle long veils and trains without damage to gowns.
+Bridal Shows –Techniques Includes bridal walk and how to handle long veils and trains without damage to gowns.

-Business –Model vouchers and how the agency works for you, so that you understand payments, the rules of the agency and the models world from the business point of view.
-How to keep records for deductions and expenses.
+Business –Model vouchers and how the agency works for you, so that you understand payments, the rules of the agency and the models world from the business point of view. like how to keep records for deductions and expenses.